Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • delegation

-While compiling this list, I came up with the idea to add the "Entrepreneurial Skills" as well.
+When compiling this list, the idea arose to add “Entrepreneurial Skills.”
 This can, of course, include skills such as business planning, financial modeling, understanding of marketing processes, business promotion and reputation management skills.
-But since we are mainly talking about soft-skills, I came to this decision: an entrepreneur has (ideally, of course) all of the above skills.
-It may seem to you that in this case he lacks only X-ray vision and the ability to fly, and perhaps you will be right.
-In this model, the entrepreneur is the perfect example of a super-human, pumped up with the most essential skills.
-Without them, he will stumble at different stages of business development.
-If you teach an entrepreneur to promote on the Internet, but not teach how to sell and negotiate, everything will end in disaster.
-He simply will not be able to build communication with clients, and perhaps even with partners and colleagues.
-Most businesses do not collapse because the entrepreneur did not find an idea (ideas do not cost anything - most of the ideas for business have long been invented), but could not implement it due to a lack of personal competencies.
+But since we are talking mainly about soft-skills, I came to this decision: an entrepreneur possesses (ideally, of course) all of the above skills.
+You might think that in this case he only lacks x-ray vision and the ability to fly, and perhaps you would be right.
+In this model, the entrepreneur is the perfect example of a super-person, pumped up with the most necessary skills.
+Without them he will stumble different stages business development.
+If you teach an entrepreneur how to promote on the Internet, but do not teach how to sell and negotiate, everything will end in tears.
+He simply will not be able to establish communication with clients, and perhaps even with partners and colleagues.
+Most businesses fail not because the entrepreneur did not find an idea (ideas are worth absolutely nothing - most business ideas have already been invented a long time ago), but because he was unable to implement it due to a lack of personal competencies.

 General development rules

-• Make your learning and development a continuous process: gain new experience, meet new professionals, take on more difficult tasks, use new tools in life and, most importantly, do it constantly.
+• Make your learning and development a continuous process: gain new experience, meet new professionals, take on more complex tasks, use new tools in life and, most importantly: do it constantly.

-• Learn to plan and organize your development effectively.
+• Learn to effectively plan and organize your development.

-• Take a comprehensive approach to your own development: use different formats of development and training.
+• Approach your own development comprehensively: use different formats of development and training.

-• Treat the surrounding information with curiosity: study the business processes around you, constantly learn about new trends, be interested in achievements in your areas of interest.
-Curious and inquisitive people - interesting, successful, exciting, mesmerizing and open-minded!
+• Be curious about the information around you: study the business processes around you, constantly learn about new trends, and be interested in achievements in your areas of interest.
+Curious and inquisitive people are interesting, successful, exciting, fascinating and open-minded!

-• Build your skills gradually: Choose the areas that will truly help you succeed in your work, school, or business.
+• Develop your skills gradually: choose those areas that will really help you achieve success in your work, study or business.

-• Make it a habit to read the literature and information resources in your field every day, constantly building up your level of expertise.
-Build it up not only in professional areas, but also in the area of personal and personal effectiveness.
+• Make it a habit to read literature and information resources in your field every day, constantly increasing your level of expertise.
+Build it up not only in professional areas, but also in personal and personal effectiveness.

-• Develop your personal and professional skills while on the job, constantly taking on new tasks and projects;
+• Develop your personal and professional skills while working, constantly taking on new tasks and projects;

-• Find people you want to learn from and who you would like to follow (both personally and professionally).
+• Find people you want to learn from and look up to (both personally and professionally).

-• Learn to effectively use the feedback you receive (the reaction of others to your actions or inactions) and determine its value.
+• Learn to effectively use the feedback you receive (others' reactions to your actions or inactions) and determine its value.

-• Use the possibilities of organizations of alternative education in your city to the maximum: attend all events that are useful and interesting for you: master classes, trainings, seminars.
-Determine in advance their quality and the level of speakers.
+• Make the most of the opportunities of alternative education organizations in your city: attend all events that are useful and interesting to you: master classes, trainings, seminars.
+Determine their quality and level of speakers in advance.

 Individual development plan